spier/iodocs-zeit/README.md

 # I/O Docs for the ZEIT ONLINE Content API

-This is the source code for the [I/O Docs for the ZEIT ONLINE Content API][live].
+This is the source code for the [I/O Docs for the ZEIT ONLINE API][live].
 It is based on [mashery's I/O Docs][iodocs] with some configuration changes to run on [heroku][].
 More information about this project can be found in this [blog post][blog_post].

-Warning:
+## Warning

-This is not the official documentation of the ZEIT ONLINE Content API.
+This is not the official documentation of the ZEIT ONLINE API.
 If in doubt always refer to the [official documentation][zeit-documentation].

 [live]: http://zeitapi-iodocs.herokuapp.com/zeit